5 Do’s & Don’ts for Using Disney’s PhotoPass and Memory Maker

 1 – DO Look for Savings

-We are budget conscious Disney planners.
+We are budget-conscious Disney planners.
 Purchasing individual PhotoPass photos or purchasing the full Memory Maker package is an added expense to the budget, we find it’s well worth the cost to capture some of the most memorable moments.
 That doesn’t mean you can’t save a few bucks here and there!
-For example, if you’ve been on the fence about becoming an Annual Passholder, the PhotoPass digital downloads are a free perk for Passholders!
+For example, if you’ve been on the fence about becoming an Annual Passholder, for an additional $99 you can have access to the photos for the entire year of your pass by purchasing the add-on!
 If you aren’t an Annual Passholder but want to purchase Memory Maker – you’ll save $30 by purchasing it at least 3 days in advance of use ($169 instead of $199).
 Lastly, Memory Maker can be shared depending on what friends/family are linked to your PhotoPass account.
 So, if you are traveling to Disney with family or friends, split the cost of Memory Maker and load everyone on to one account.

 2 – DON’T Just Go for the Iconic Spots

 Of course, you’ll want to capture that beautiful family photo in front of Cinderella Castle.
 Still, you’ll be amazed at all the different locations you’ll find the PhotoPass Cast Members snapping away!
 Some of our very favorite family photos are in locations that we would never have thought of.
 We especially love the impromptu photos that a PhotoPass Cast Members may come along and take a picture of.
 For example, we’ve had photos taken while the kids are waiting for a parade or even when they are attempting to finish their Mickey Ice Cream Bar before it melts!
 Cast Members seem to know what to look for and are superb at catching the magical moments at several locations outside of the iconic spots we all know and love.

 3 – DO Take as Many Pictures as You Can